RayHightower/RayHightower.com/_posts/2020-02-03-sam-zell-solves-business-puzzles.markdown

 Finally, he struck a deal with one firm.
 Leaders of the firm allowed Sam to do deals out of their office in exchange for the legal work that his deal flow was sure to bring.

+### The Value of Partnership

+Zell's partner in law school was Bob Lurie (verify name).
+Lurie's strengths were...

 ### Investing Against the Herd